rezonated/portfolio-workspace/content/intv_prep.md

 ## 4. RAII (Resource Acquisition is Initialization)

 Stupid name.
 But arguably one of the most important concept in modern C++.
-It relies entirely on Scope and Lifetime.
+It relies entirely on Scope and Lifetime

 The concept: You _acquire a resource_ (open a file, allocate memory, lock a thread) in the **Constructor** and you _release it_ in the **Destructor**.
-C++ guarantees destructors run when a stack object goes out of scope, this subsequently prevents leaks.
+C++ guarantees destructors run when a stack object goes out of scope, this subsequently prevents leaks

 **=== BAD CODE ===**
 ```cpp {linenos=inline}